 The goal of the RMHC program at Western Oregon University is consistent with the mission of the 1973 Rehabilitation Act and subsequent amendments and the State Federal Rehabilitation Service Program, as its ultimate impact will be to improve the employability and independent community living status of people who are Deaf or hard of hearing, or who have a physical or mental disability.
-This will be accomplished by preparing qualified rehabilitation and mental health counselors who will have the skills to serve the general disabled population as well as the basic knowledge and unique communication skills necessary to make rehabilitation and mental health services available to Deaf and Hard-of-Hearing clients.
+This will be accomplished by preparing qualified rehabilitation and mental health counselors who will have the skills to serve the individuals who have disabilities.